Generate a project-specific RDF Schema

 Option 1: from the SPHN Dataset Template (Excel file with content of the SPHN Dataset) provided by DCC, the project extends the file with the semantics it needs.
 The project then passes the modified SPHN Dataset Template (which becomes the project-specific Dataset) as input to the SPHN Schema Forge to produce the project-specific RDF Schema automatically

-Option 2: from the SPHN RDF Schema Template (Turtle file with content of the SPHN RDF Schema) provided by DCC, the project defines its semantics and directly edits the RDF template in any editor of its choice, compliant with Semantic Web technologies (e.g. Protégé), to produce the project-specific RDF Schema manually.
+Option 2: the project defines its semantics and directly edits the SPHN RDF Schema with any editor of its choice, compliant with Semantic Web technologies (e.g. Protégé), to produce the project-specific RDF Schema manually.

 Procedure to update the semantics